pseinfo/database/README.md

 Openly accessible data source.
 Support is appreciated.
 Attribution when reusing helps raise visibility of the project.

+## Project structure

+- ### /data
+Where all actual data will be stored, easy to bundle and make path resolving for any basic API

 ## CDN

 Fetch data via open CDN: